teaching-lab/stack-cs-activities/activities/coding-competition/README.md

 ## Setup and preparation

 * Prepare a (printed) document with 8-12 easy programming tasks related to a lecture topic.
 Solving each task should take an average student at most 5 minutes.
+An example document in Czech is [here](tasks-cz.pdf).
 * Prepare a huge table on a whiteboard, with one row for each student and one column for each task.

 ## Activity overview

 * Before the start: Teacher explains the competition rules.
-Students fill their own names (nicknames) in the table on the whiteboard (reduce a shame).
+Students fill their own names (nicknames) in the table on the whiteboard.
 * During the competition: Each student solves all tasks individually.
 Upon solving a task, (s)he marks it in the table.
 The teacher measures time and regurally informs students how many minutes they have left.
 * After the competition: According to the table, the teacher randomly picks some students to present their solution.
 The student is not examined by a teacher, (s)he talks directly to the class and explains how (s)he solved the problem.
 Other students can ask questions or offer their ideas.
 One presentation takes at most 1 minute including questions.
 The winner is rewarded by candy or bonus points.